Faisal-Alsayyari/linear_regression_in_C/README.md

 ### Learning
 If you are usig this to learn linear regression, please know that the code currently sets the same weight to all input features and doesn't incorporate any noise.
 I highly recommend:
-a) defining different slopes for different variables, even programatically with for loops
+a) defining different slopes for different variables, even programmatically with for loops
 b) introducing noise to the data, such as by adding or subtracting a float from [0, 'MAX_NOISE']
 c) changing the:
 	i) learning rate 'alpha',